 I grew up occasionally attending Reds games with family.
 It was always a big event when we visited Crosley Field (I must have been all of age 5, but I remember it) and Riverfront Stadium.
 Even though my family has been to Great American several times, I had never been.

-Baseball was a personally huge part of our family's life for a dozen years as our son, Ben, was a very good player and every summer meant not only local league play, later high school action, but also travel teams that took us all over the Midwest and even Arkansas.
+Baseball was a personally huge part of our family's life for a dozen years as our son, Ben, was talented player and every summer meant not only local league play, later high school action, but also travel teams that took us all over the Midwest and even Arkansas.
 Our summers revolved around his games.
 And then, it ended.
 Abruptly.
 A part of that broke my heart.

 Once his baseball days were over, I could hardly look at a baseball game on TV, let along visit a ballpark.
 In fact, Thursday's game was my first return after eight years.
 Looking at that beautiful green field in Cincinnati brought it all back.
 As we walked to our seats a few rows from the field, the classic, "Put Me in Coach" played for the fans and yes, I felt a lump in my throat.

 I knew I would enjoy the evening's company and the setting on a perfect summer evening, but I didn't expect to enjoy the game.
 To my surprise and delight, I did.
 I'm back!

 After the game, we headed back to Indiana.
 Brian decided to take a different route to avoid a road-work detour.
 We headed north through Rushville, then hit U.S. 40 and turned west through Knightstown.

 This was my favorite -- and most unexpected -- part of the evening.

 We mentioned to Tom that the Hoosier Gym, the site where many scenes in the classic basketball movie, Hoosiers, were played, is in that town.
 So of course we drove up to it and at 12:30 a.m., Brian and guests went up to the doors and peered inside.
 I remained in the "getaway" car as we all felt as though someone might call the cops on us.
 We all giggled like kids.